Frequently Asked Questions

 How do I create a new Remix app for use with Hygraph?

-To create a new Remix app, use the following command in your terminal: npx create-remix@latest --template remix-run/remix/templates/remix-javascript for JavaScript, or npx create-remix@latest for TypeScript.
-This initializes your project structure for Remix development.
-For step-by-step instructions, visit the official guide.
+To create a new Remix app, use the command npx create-remix@latest --template remix-run/remix/templates/remix-javascript for JavaScript or npx create-remix@latest for TypeScript.
+This initializes your project and sets up the basic structure needed for integration with Hygraph.
+(Remix + Hygraph Guide)

-How do I add Tailwind CSS to my Remix app?
+How can I add Tailwind CSS to my Remix app?

-Install Tailwind CSS, PostCSS, and Autoprefixer by running npm install tailwindcss postcss autoprefixer -D && npx tailwindcss init.
-Update your tailwind.config.js and postcss.config.cjs files as described in the documentation, and import app/tailwind.css in your app/root.jsx.
-For full instructions, see Add Tailwind CSS to your Remix app.
+Install Tailwind CSS, PostCSS, and Autoprefixer using npm install tailwindcss postcss autoprefixer -D && npx tailwindcss init.
+Update your tailwind.config.js and postcss.config.cjs files, and import app/tailwind.css in your app/root.jsx file.
+(Tailwind CSS Integration Guide)

-How do I connect my Remix app to Hygraph and fetch data?
+How do I connect Remix to Hygraph using the API endpoint?

-How do I create dynamic page routes in Remix using Hygraph data?
+How do I create dynamic page routes in Remix for Hygraph content?

 Where can I find starter projects and code examples for Remix + Hygraph?